markorn-01/TS_Forecasting/README.md

 # TS_Forecasting
-The repository is to store my materials with the purpose of forecasting a particular thing using machine learning.
-This work is contributed to my thesis.
+This repository is to store my materials with the purpose of time series forecasting using deep learning.
+All of this work contributes to my bachelor thesis.